raygun101/MarkupKit/README.md

         <UILabel text="Three"/>
     </LMColumnView>

-The left and right edges of each subview will be pinned to the left and right edges of the row (excluding layout margins), ensuring that all of the labels are the same width.
+The left and right edges of each subview will be pinned to the left and right edges of the column (excluding layout margins), ensuring that all of the labels are the same width.

 `LMColumnView` defines the following additional property, which specifies that nested subviews should be vertically aligned in a grid, like a spreadsheet:

     @property (nonatomic) BOOL alignToGrid;

-When this property is set to `true`, the sub-elements of the column view must be `LMRowView` instances containing the cells for each row.
+When this property is set to `true`, non-empty subviews of the column view must be `LMRowView` instances containing the cells for each row.
+Cells in contiguous rows will be resized to match the width of the widest cell in the column.

-For example, the following markup would produce a table containing three rows arranged in two columns:
+For example, the following markup would produce a grid containing three rows arranged in two columns:

     <LMColumnView alignToGrid="true">
         <LMRowView>